leonardinius/leonardinius.github.io/_drafts/2013-12-09-play-draft-title.md

   Play for Java developers by default integrates with [Ebean ORM] [9].

-  During the development process I felt more and more satisfied with Ebean capabilities, I even like it more than hibernate/JPA now.
+  During the development process I grew more and more satisfied with Ebean capabilities, I even like it more than hibernate/JPA now.
 It was a good fit for my needs, with small learning curve and almost no annoyances.
 The only thing I dislike so far is the lack of opportunities to specify `NULLS FIRST` or `NULLS LAST` in order expressions (the workaround is to use [RawSql] [10] and manual